watsonwork/watsonwork-weather/README.md

 [![Build Status](https://travis-ci.org/watsonwork/watsonwork-weather.svg)](https://travis-ci.org/watsonwork/watsonwork-weather)

-A Node.js sample app that listens to messages posted to a space in IBM Watson Workspace and provides actions that return the weather.
+A Node.js sample app that listens to messages posted to a space in IBM Watson Workspace and provides actions that return weather information.

 The Watson Work platform provides **spaces** for people to exchange **messages** in conversations.
-This app shows how to listen to a conversation and receive messages on a Webhook endpoint, then send response messages back to the conversation.
-It also demonstrates how to authenticate an application and obtain the OAuth token needed to make Watson Work API calls.
+This app shows the following aspects of a Watson Work cognitive application:

+* how to authenticate an application and obtain the OAuth token needed to make Watson Work API calls.
+* how to listen to a conversation and receive messages on a Webhook endpoint;
+* how to send messages back to the conversation;
+* how to use Watson Conversation to understand a conversation, identify the user's intent, recognize entities like city names for example, and decide what actions the app should execute;
+* how to handle a multi-turn conversation and keep track of what's being said across multiple messages.

 ## Try it out